 He usually paints Metaphysical scenarios inspired by Giorgio De Chirico, or by ancient Roman and Greek art, and he uses bright, almost-neon, colours -as you can witness a bit farther on at a gas station on Via Ostiense 333.
 In this second mural, which was painted in 2013, we can spot several landmarks of the city, such as a statue from the Foro Italico, the “Cloud” building by Fuksas and the façades of both the MACRO museum and the Palazzo dell’Agricoltura in EUR.
 Gaia always dives into the city where he is invited to paint bringing his vivid impressions back onto the wall through symbols, statuesque figures and architecture.
 In this case, the artist meditates on Rome’s being so crowded with art and archaeological heritage that it truncates its own urban development.

 On the same street, on the walls of the LGBT centre Mario Mieli, there is a double work by the Spanish artist Borondo realized in 2012 for the Outdoor Festival.
 Borondo moved to Rome to attend the Art Academy several years ago but, despite the fact that he has lived here, there are not so many works by him on the streets of Rome.
 From his background in painting Borondo created his unique style made of wide and nervous strokes, here depicting a series of naked figures reinterpreting Plato’s myth of Aristophanes.

-BONUS TRACK > The abandoned factory on Via Tiburtina
+Street Art at the abandoned factory on Via Tiburtina

 If you are into urbex as well, don’t miss an urban exploration of this abandoned factory on Via Tiburtina, where a lot of local street artists have left their marks (among whom, guess who?
 Yes, exactly: Gomez!) :-)